 Four extracts of Hericium Erinaceus were investigated for their ability to stop the spread of tumor cells, also known as antimetastatic activity(7).
 The hot water extracts of Lion's mane mushroom strongly elicited cancer cell death through apoptosis and inhibited metastasis of cancer cells to the lungs by 66% and 69%, respectively.

-Lion's Mane Brain Cancer Evidence
+Lion's Mane for Brain Cancer

-Two new natural products, Erinacerin O and Erinacerin P, were isolated and identified from Hericium Erinaceus in this 2020 study(8).
+Two new natural products, Erinacerin O and Erinacerin P, were isolated and identified from Hericium Erinaceus in a 2020 study(8).
 The experiment showed that the compounds could increase the apoptosis rate and reduce the replication of cancer cells.

 Researchers concluded that the compounds obtained from Hericium Erinaceus could be potential novel inhibitors of Glioma.

 The anti-cancer potential of Hericium erinaceus extracts against human gastrointestinal cancers was explored in a 2014 study(9).
 The results obtained from the research study suggested that Lion's mane may be effective in dealing with all types of Gastrointestinal cancers, including colon cancer.

 In another study on colorectal cancer(10), Erinacine A, one of the major bioactive diterpenoid compounds extracted from the mycelia of Lion's mane mushroom, displayed great antitumorigenic activity, fighting colon cancer cells.
 Furthermore, the study found that the treatment with Erinacine A induces cell apoptosis of the colorectal cancer cells, thereby providing a new mechanism for Erinacine A treatment in vitro and in vivo.